top of page

 Maynilad’s sanitation program is one of the company’s efforts to lessen pollution loading into Metro Manila’s river systems.
 “We ask our customers to avail of this service, as it will help to protect community health and the environment,” said Maynilad Chief Operating Officer Randolph T. Estrellado.

 Customers residing in Barangay 81, 82, 84 to 88, 90 to 95, 97 to 99, 101 to 103, 105, 106, 108 to110 in Caloocan; Brgy.
 Pamplona 1 and 3 in Las Piñas; Brgy.
-Maysilo in Malabon; Brgy.
-Putatan in Muntinlupa; Brgy.
-Bagumbayan North, Bangculasi, and Tanza in Navotas; Brgy.
+Catmon, Maysilo, and Tugatog in Malabon; Brgy.
+Putatan and Sucat in Muntinlupa; Brgy.
+Bagumbayan North, Bangculasi, Daang-hari, and Tanza in Navotas; Brgy.
 Don Bosco in Parañaque; Brgy.
-Capri, Bagong Silangan, and Holy Spirit in Quezon City; and Brgy.
+Capri, Bagong Silangan, Gulod, and Holy Spirit in Quezon City; and Brgy.
 Mabolo, Mapulang Lupa, and Punturin in Valenzuela City may avail of Maynilad’s desludging service.

 Moreover, some Maynilad customers in Cavite Province, particularly in Brgy.
-Aniban 2, 4, and 5 in Bacoor City; and Buhay na Tubig, Medicion 1-A to 1-D, Medicion 2-A, Medicion 2-C, and Medicion 2-D in Imus City may avail of the company’s septic tank cleaning services at no extra cost.
+Aniban 2, 4, and 5, Mambog 1, Queens Row East in Bacoor City; and Poblacion 2-A, 2-B, 3-A, 3-B, 4-C and 4-D, Buhay na Tubig, Medicion 1-A to 1-D, Medicion 2-A, Medicion 2-C, Medicion 2-D, Tanzang Luma1-3 in Imus City may avail of the company’s septic tank cleaning services at no extra cost.
 Septic tank cleaning service normally costs around Php 4,700 per truck.

 Maynilad customers interested in availing of the company’s septic tank cleaning service may call the Maynilad Hotline 1626 to determine the requirements and procedures.
 Additional information is also available in the company’s website, www.mayniladwater.com.ph, and social media accounts (X: @maynilad, Facebook: /MayniladWater).